DaveBackus/Data_Bootcamp_Book/py-fun2.md

 * Ditto [Python Tips](http://book.pythontips.com/en/latest/), which starts at a level a bit above where we left off.
 Lots of cool stuff if you'd like to push further into Python.
 -->

-* [CodingBat](http://codingbat.com/python) has a great collection of exercises.
-Runs online.

 <!--
 * The [Python Challenge](http://www.pythonchallenge.com/) is for people who like puzzles as well as coding.
 Not for the faint of heart.